-Dr. Barbara Marcussen and the staff at Myopia Control Center At Complete Eye Care help patients from all over Charlotte with their vision correction needs.
+At Myopia Control Center At Complete Eye Care, Dr. Barbara Marcussen and the staff help patients with their vision correction needs.
 If you or a loved one have any vision difficulties, we can help.

 All You Need To Know About Vision Correction

 Vision Correction is used to correct refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), astigmatism (when light enters the eye incorrectly), or presbyopia (farsightedness due to aging).

 What Is A Refractive Error?

 The ability to see images or objects with clear, sharp vision results from light entering the eye.
 Light rays bend or refract when they hit the retina, sending nerve signals to the optic nerve, which then sends these signals to the brain.
 The brain processes them into images, allowing you to understand what you see.
 When these light rays bend incorrectly, it results in a refractive error and typically causes blurry or cloudy vision.

 Your eye doctor will often prescribe eyeglasses or contact lenses to correct the vision impairment.
 Glasses and contacts enhance your vision by shifting the way that images enter your eyes.
 They refract light properly, so that your brain processes images correctly, resulting in clear vision.
 However, corrective lenses do not cure vision problems; they simply enhance your existing vision.

 Since the primary cause of vision problems is caused by light bending incorrectly as it enters the eye, virtually any method of treatment that changes this can be categorized as a form of vision correction.